 Final Verdict: The Best Short-Term Record We’ve Audited — With a Caveat

 Alpha Picks by Seeking Alpha has the strongest short-term performance of any stock-picking service we’ve reviewed.
-279.5% total return.
-44.8% CAGR.
-70% win rate.
+299.6% total return across 92 positions.
+73% win rate.
 77.8% on 1-3 year holds.
-Three ten-baggers.
-The numbers are real, they’re audited, and they’re exceptional.
+16 doublers and three ten-baggers.
+The numbers are real, they’re verified, and they’re exceptional — even after the recent pullback from 308.3%.

 But 3.6 years is not a full market cycle.
 We haven’t seen how this algorithm performs when fear replaces greed, when credit markets seize up, when correlations spike to 1.0 and every stock falls together.
 The 2022 bear market vintage performed well — 75% win rate, +65% average return.
 That’s promising.
 It’s not proof.